TsumiNa/nginx-python3.5-docker/README.md

-# Nginx-Python3.5-Docker
+# Nginx-Python3-Docker

 use nginx and python3.5 in one container.
 Supervisor was also installed.
+'''
+$ docker pull tsumina/nginx-python3
+'''

 # Usage

-* mount your nignx and supervisor onto /etc/nginx/conf.d/nginx.conf and /etc/supervisor/conf.d/supervisord.conf
+* use your nignx and supervisor onto /etc/nginx/conf.d/nginx.conf
+* override /etc/nginx/nginx.conf for main config
+* override /etc/supervisor/conf.d/supervisord.conf to config supervisor
-* by default, supervisor run the nginx on startup
+* by default, this image do nothing for you